rdwatters/ryan-at-confab/content/post/confab-day-2.md

 * Gone are the days of creating blog posts of 500 or fewer words
 * "Domain authority" is best guaranteed by creating really good quality content that will provide value for your readers well beyond the publish date.
+* Created 50+ blog posts last year
+    * Conf Question: how do you focus on strategy while still balancing time so that you can create your own content?

 ### Tools You Can Use